 Irish party songs (perfect for St. Patrick’s Day)

 The third playlist contains loads of lively Irish music that’s perfect if you’re having a session at home.
-Expect less traditional and more recent releases in this one:
+Expect less traditional and more popular Irish songs in this one:

 What classic Irish songs have we missed?